Refining Your Research Question

 Introduction

-This is an inventive process that involves asking critical open-ended questions such as Who?
-What?
-When?
-Where?
-How? and Why?
+Doing research is an inventive process that involves asking critical open-ended questions.
+These questions usually start with who, what, where, when, how, why.
 While these may seem simple at first, they all perform very specific functions.
 For example, you may start by asking why something happened (why a literary work was produced at a particular moment in history), but your question will become increasingly complex as you dig deeper.
 Sometimes it is good to ask questions about things people take for granted and therefore to open them up to new insights.
-A professor once noted that a really interesting research question was “why are there three little pigs?”
+A professor once noted that a really interesting research question was “why three little pigs?
+Why not one or two?”

-Don’t be satisfied too easily with your first question.
-Often the answer to your first question raises another one, and the answer to the second questions raises a third one.
+Your first question raises another one, and the answer to the second raises a third one.
 For example, “Sonny’s Blues” contrasts different kinds of music: the jazz that Sonny plays, the gospel music the narrator hears in the street (“The Old Ship of Zion”), and the dance (juke) music that their uncle played at parties.
 What roles did these different kinds of music have in black communities?
 We could easily find out that Gospel music is sacred, and that jazz and juke music are secular.
 Jazz music was considered sophisticated (requiring lots of study and practice), while juke music was mostly played by amateurs.
 But having this answer isn’t enough to build a paper around.
 So, let’s ask the next question: what is Baldwin’s purpose in showing us this variety of black music?
 Keep going until you get to something really good.

 Narrowing Your Research Question